-- A. Manufacturer's Qualifications: A firm experienced in producing aluminum metal ladders similar to those indicated for this Project. - 1.
-Record of successful in-service performance.
+A. Manufacturer's Qualifications: A firm experienced in producing aluminum metal ladders similar to those indicated for this Project.

-- 2. Sufficient production capacity to produce required units. - 3.
-Professional engineering competent in design and structural analysis to fabricate ladders in compliance with industry standards and local codes. - B. Installer Qualifications: Competent and experienced firm capable of selecting fasteners and installing ladders to attain designed operational and structural performance. - C. Product Qualifications: Product design shall comply with OSHA 1910.27 minimum standards for ladders.

-- A. Pursuant to manufacturers published instructions. - B. Protect against moisture exposure and damage. - C. Deliver materials to job site in good condition and properly protected against damage to finished surfaces. - D. Storage on site: - Store material in a location and in a manner to avoid damage.
+- 1. Record of successful in-service performance. - 2.
+Sufficient production capacity to produce required units. - 3.
+Professional engineering competent in design and structural analysis to fabricate ladders in compliance with industry standards and local codes. - B. Installer Qualifications: Competent and experienced firm capable of selecting fasteners and installing ladders to attain designed operational and structural performance. - C. Product Qualifications: Product design shall comply with OSHA 1910.27 minimum standards for ladders. - 1.06 DELIVERY, STORAGE, AND HANDLING - A. Pursuant to manufacturers published instructions. - B. Protect against moisture exposure and damage. - C. Deliver materials to job site in good condition and properly protected against damage to finished surfaces. - D. Storage on site: - 1.
+Store material in a location and in a manner to avoid damage.
 Stack to prevent bending. - 2.
 Store aluminum, bronze, and stainless-steel components and materials in clean, dry location, away from uncured concrete and masonry.
 Cover with waterproof paper, tarpaulin, or polyethylene sheeting and provide for circulation of air inside covering. - E. Keep handling on site to a minimum.
-Exercise care to avoid damage to finished materials.

-1.07 WARRANTY - ALUMINUM LADDERS

-- A. Manufacturer has responsibility for an extended Corrective Period for work of this Section for a period of 5 years from date of Substantial Completion against all the conditions indicated below, and when notified in writing from Owner, manufacturer shall promptly and without inconvenience and cost to Owner correct said deficiencies. - 1.
+Exercise care to avoid damage to finished materials. - 1.07 WARRANTY ALUMINUM LADDERS - A. Manufacturer has responsibility for an extended Corrective Period for work of this Section for a period of 5 years from date of Substantial Completion against all the conditions indicated below, and when notified in writing from Owner, manufacturer shall promptly and without inconvenience and cost to Owner correct said deficiencies. - 1.
 Defects in materials and workmanship. - 2.
 Deterioration of material and surface performance below minimum OSHA standards as certified by independent third-party testing laboratory.
 Ordinary wear and tear, unusual abuse or neglect excepted. - 3.
 Within the warranty period, the manufacturer shall, at its option, repair, replace, or refund the purchase price of defective ladder. - B. Manufacturer shall be notified immediately of defective products and be given a reasonable opportunity to inspect the goods prior to return.
 Manufacturer will not assume responsibility, or compensation, for unauthorized repairs or labor.

-2.01 ROOF ACCESS LADDER (INTERIOR)

-- A. Manufacturer: Ladder shall be Model Number 500, as manufactured by O'Keeffe's Inc., 100 N. Hill Drive, Suite 12, Brisbane California 94005, (415) 824-4900 or Architect approved equivalent from established ladder manufacturer. - B. Rungs shall be no less than 11⁄4" in section and 18 3/8" long, formed from tubular aluminum extrusions, alloy 6063-T5, and shall be squared and deeply serrated on all sides to provide maximum grip and foot traction.
+- 2.01 ROOF ACCESS LADDER (INTERIOR) - A. Manufacturer: Ladder shall be Model Number 500, as manufactured by O'Keeffe's Inc., 100 N. Hill Drive, Suite 12, Brisbane California 94005, (415) 824-4900 or Architect approved equivalent from established ladder manufacturer. - B. Rungs shall be no less than 1/4" in section and 18 3/8" long, formed from tubular aluminum extrusions, alloy 6063-T5, and shall be squared and deeply serrated on all sides to provide maximum grip and foot traction.
 Rungs shall be able to withstand a 1,000 lb. load without failure.

 - C. Channel side rails, where specified, shall be no less than .125" wall thickness by 3" wide. - D. Heavy duty tubular side rails, where specified, shall be assembled from two interlocking aluminum extrusions no less than .125" wall thickness by 3" wide.
-Construction shall be as follows: self-locking stainless-steel fasteners, full penetration inert-gas heliarc welds, clean, smooth and burr-free surfaces. - E. Provide with "Off Floor Mounting Bracket" at bottom of ladder. - F. Verify in field required wall stand-off dimension. - G. Finishes: Mill finish aluminum. - H. Provide manufacturer's standard retractable ladder safety post.
+Construction shall be as follows: self-locking stainless-steel fasteners, full penetration inert-gas heliarc welds, clean, smooth and burr-free surfaces. - E. Finishes: Mill finish aluminum. - F. Provide manufacturer's standard retractable ladder safety post.

-2.02 PARAPET ACCESS LADDER WITH PLATFORM ONLY
+2.02 ELEVATOR PIT LADDER